nrkn/rect-editor/README.md

 ## TODO

-- Multi select
-  - hold `Shift` to add to toggle selection of individual rects
-  - drag to select all in drag area
-- If rect(s) selected, `Delete` key removes
-  - need new action, deleteGroup
-- If rect(s) selected, drag to move
-  - need new action, editGroup
-- Selected rect should have resize handles, drag to resize
+- Drag edges/handles to resize
-  - Same for multiple selection?
-  - If handle is dragged with `Shift` key down, rect maintains aspect ratio
+  - If handle is dragged with `Shift` key down, maintains aspect ratio
 - Selected rect should have a form to edit eg x, y, width, height
   - Disabled if multiselect?
 - If tap in draw mode, location is x,y - modal asks for width and height